telekom/sysrepo-library-robot-framework/README.md

   <a href="#licensing">Licensing</a>
 </p>

-The goal of this project is to provide a way to use sysreo with the [Robot Framework](https://github.com/robotframework/robotframework).
+The goal of this project is to provide a way to use sysrepo with the [Robot Framework](https://github.com/robotframework/robotframework).

 ## About this component